-- 57 The Company has assessed the impact of Covid-19 pandemic on its business operations and has considered all relevant internal and external information available up to the date of approval of these financial statements, to determine the impact on the Company's revenue from operations for foreseeable future and the recoverability and carrying value of certain assets such as property, plant and equipment, investments, inventories, trade receivables, loans and advances and deferred tax assets.
+57 The Company has assessed the impact of Covid-19 pandemic on its business operations and has considered all relevant internal and external information available up to the date of approval of these financial statements, to determine the impact on the Company's revenue from operations for foreseeable future and the recoverability and carrying value of certain assets such as property, plant and equipment, investments, inventories, trade receivables, loans and advances and deferred tax assets.
 The impact of Covid-19 pandemic on the overall economic environment being uncertain, it may affect the underlying assumptions and estimates used to prepare Company's standalone financial statements, which may differ from those considered as at the date of approval of these standalone financials statements.
 The Company has resumed its business activities, in line with guidelines issued by the Government authorities, taken steps to strengthen its liquidity position and initiated cost restructuring exercise.
 However, the Company does not anticipate any challenges in its ability to continue as going concern or meeting its financial obligations.
-As the situation is unprecedented, while the lockdown is gradually lifting, the Company is yet closely monitoring the situation as it continues to evolve in the future. - 58 Previous year figures have been regrouped and rearranged to make them comparable with the current year figures.
+As the situation is unprecedented, while the lockdown is gradually lifting, the Company is yet closely monitoring the situation as it continues to evolve in the future.